-Why a Medical Device Prototype Matters in Development
+Why Building a Medical Device Prototype Is Critical for Success

 Validating the functionality, safety, and usability of a new medical device before going into production is crucial.
 That’s where prototyping comes in.